dacracot/BirdNET-BarChart/docs/README.md

 	1. Enter your customizations for hostname, initial user, WiFi, locale, and ssh.
 	1. Boot your new system and run `sudo apt update`, then `sudo apt upgrade`, and `sudo apt autoremove` to get all the latest base software.
 * ___Install the analyzer___ or better yet, follow [their](https://github.com/kahst/BirdNET-Analyzer) documentation:
+	1. Change the directory to your preferred installation location.
 	1. Expand the release file obtained from the BirdNET-Analyzer GitHub.
 		* `tar xzvf v2.1.1.tar.gz`
 	1. Enter the resultant directory.